Hyedryn/elikopy/docs/preprocessing_T1.rst

 .. image:: pictures/APvsT1.jpg
 	:width: 800
 	:alt: AP map is shown in the left panels, while a T1 weighted structural image obtained from the same subject is shown in the right panel.

-	AP map is shown in the left panels, while a T1 weighted structural image obtained from the same subject is shown in the right panel.